 Depending on how familiar with you are with email/affiliate marketing, you may or may not know what the term “autoresponder” means.
 Let me break it down for you:

-An autoresponder is the general term for an email subscription service.
+An autoresponder is a general term for an email subscription service.
 You may also hear marketers refer interchangeably to their “lists.”
 With an autoresponder, you can pre-schedule emails to be automatically sent to people who opt-in to your list.

 So, here’s how the process goes: First, you reel someone in with a nice landing page, lead magnet, and so forth.
 They opt-in to your list by submitting their email address.
 Your autoresponder then takes over, sending them the series of emails (drip, autoresponder series or just series) as you set them up.